THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 The fact is, none of the above passages proves we cannot overcome sin through Christ while we are alive in the world.

 Let us take the first passage.
 “There is none righteous, no, not one.”
 This is a quotation from Psalms.

-They are all gone aside, they are all together become filthy: there is none that doeth good, no, not one.
+They have all turned aside, they have together become corrupt; there is none who does good, no, not one.
 (Psalms 14:3)

 This passage does not indicate there are no righteous people in the world.
 Notice a following verse:

-There were they in great fear: for God is in the generation of the righteous.
+There they are in great fear, for God is with the generation of the righteous.
 (Psalms 14:5)

 There is in the world a “generation of the righteous.”

 The concept of Psalm 14 is that there were wicked people in Israel who were not calling on the Lord; but God was among the righteous who indeed were trusting in the Lord.
 There were righteous people in Israel at that time!

 Did Paul maintain that all have sinned and come short of the Glory of God?
 Yes, he did.
 No individual can save himself.
 All of us were born in sin and have a sin nature.
 But Paul’s motive in saying this was not to prove it is useless to attempt to live righteously but rather to show that we must come to the Lord Jesus for salvation.
 We cannot save ourselves by the works of the Law of Moses or by practicing any other moral code.